-The Body Imaging Fellowship in the Diagnostic Imaging division offers extensive experience in cross-sectional oncologic imaging that includes CT, MRI, ultrasound and PET/CT imaging.
+The Body Imaging Fellowship in the Diagnostic Imaging division is a 12-month program.
+With 5 fellows learning from more than 55 Abdominal Imaging faculty members, the program offers extensive experiences in cross-sectional oncologic imaging that includes CT, MRI, ultrasound and PET/CT imaging.
 Fellows are given the opportunity to perform CT/US guided deep biopsy procedures, if they elect to.
-Additional electives at affiliated institutions in the Texas Medical Center, such as St. Luke's and Houston Methodist hospitals, allow the fellow the opportunity to broaden their exposure to include benign musculoskeletal disease.
-Fellows are provided 20 percent academic time.
-Fellows also actively participate in multidisciplinary tumor board conferences.
+Additional electives at affiliated institutions in the Texas Medical Center, such as Memorial Hermann and Houston Methodist hospitals, to allow the fellow the opportunity to broaden their exposure to non-oncological imaging.
+Fellows are provided academic time to participate in multidisciplinary tumor board conferences and research activities.

-- Educate trainees in the advanced interpretation of CT, MRI and ultrasound examinations of the body and in the performance of ultrasound-and CT guided procedures
+- To educate trainees in the advanced interpretation of CT, MRI, and Ultrasound examination of the body and in the performance of ultrasound and CT guided procedures

-- Educate trainees in the biology, treatment and recurrence patterns of malignant tumors, particularly as they are reflected in body imaging studies
+- To educate trainees in the biology, treatment, and recurrence patterns,of malignant tumors, particularly as they are reflected in body imaging studies.

-- Provide an opportunity for academic research, using the case material and resources of MD Anderson
+- To provide an opportunity for academic research using the case material and resources of MD Anderson.

 Abdominal imaging faculty will provide supervision on all cases interpreted by a trainee.
 Procedures will initially be closely supervised; however, it is expected that less faculty involvement will be required as the year progresses.